+RC-26 CONDOR

-RC-26 CONDOR Tactical ISR
+Tactical ISR

 Brief: The RC-26 is a modified Fairchild Metro 23 tasked with counternarcotics, manned tactical ISR, disaster response, and civil support missions.
 USAF selected the C-26 to fulfill a joint ANG and Army National Guard airlift requirement in 1988, subsequently modifying the airframes to the RC-26 configuration.
-The aircraft is equipped with specialized digital cameras, IR video and communications equipment to enable domestic and international anti-trafficking.
+The aircraft is equipped with specialized digital cameras, IR video, and communications equipment to enable domestic and international anti-trafficking.
 The aircraft has a secondary role providing real-time video streaming to responders following hurricanes, wildfires, and other disasters.
-In the fire-support role, aircraft sensors can detect fires at up to 80 miles and accurately map them from up to three miles away.
+In the fire-support role, aircraft sensors can detect fires at up to 80 miles and accurately map them from up to 3 miles away.
 An extensive communications suite allows communications from 29 to 960 MHz including provisions for plugged-in 800 MHz handheld radio and airphones.
-The fleet is currently split between three different configurations, including six Block 25R, five Block 20, and two non-mission equipped C-26As.
+The fleet is currently split between six Block 25R and five Block 20 configured aircraft.
+ANG priorities include bringing the fleet to a common standard with updated mission management, integrated comms, and upgraded antennas.
+Critical needs include adding SAR to enable all-weather ground moving target tracking, LOS/BLOS-secure FMV downlinks, avionics modernization, and five-bladed propellers to increase range and short-field performance.
 Ongoing upgrades include airspace compliance mods to meet FAA mandates.
-The ANG was barred from divesting the platform starting in FY20 unless it demonstrates to Congress that the fleet's missions can be performed by other assets.
-If retained, priority upgrades include SAR to enable all-weather ground moving target tracking and replacing the existing propellers with five-bladed units to increase range and short-field performance.
+The ANG was barred from divesting the platform starting in FY20 unless it demonstrates the fleet's missions can be performed by other assets.
+RC-26s notably supported wildfire fighting efforts in California, and law enforcement activities during civil unrest in several U.S. cities in 2020.

 Contractors: Fairchild (airframe); Elbit Systems (avionics upgrade).
-First Flight: 1990.